 The shape of the head will vary depending on the species you draw.

 3. Add a line indicating the curve of the upper jaw attached to the skull of the bird.

 4. Draw a line indicating the curve of the neck of the bird.
 In many small birds, it might appear that the head is directly fused to the torso and they have no neck.
-But in reality, it is just hidden under the feathers.

 5. Draw a line indicating the bird’s posture.
 Add an oval around that line to reflect the body.